CumulusNetworks/docs/content/knowledge-base/Installing-and-Upgrading/Installation/onyx-unintsall.md

 toc: 4
 ---

-If you are migrating from {{<exlink url="https://www.nvidia.com/en-us/networking/ethernet-switching/onyx/" text="ONYX">}} to Cumulus Linux, firest you have to uninstall the ONYX image from the switch.
+If you are migrating from {{<exlink url="https://www.nvidia.com/en-us/networking/ethernet-switching/onyx/" text="ONYX">}} to Cumulus Linux, first you have to uninstall the ONYX image from the switch.

-Follow these step-by-step uninstallation proccess:
+Follow thןד step-by-step proccess:

 1. Login into the ONYX switch and reboot it using the `reload` command